junxit/us-congress-bills-110/metadata.md

 - 2007-07-17 — Introduced in House
 - 2007-07-17 — Introduced in House
 - 2007-07-17 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-08-02 — Committee Consideration and Mark-up Session Held.
+- 2007-08-02 — Ordered to be Reported by Unanimous Consent.
+- 2007-09-05 — Considered under suspension of the rules. (consideration: CR H10097-10098)
+- 2007-09-05 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+554.
+- 2007-09-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-05 — Mr. Welch (VT) moved to suspend the rules and agree to the resolution.
+- 2007-09-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10097)
+- 2007-09-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10097)